Sarkara Varatti

 Instructions

-2. First of all, Peel the skin off of Raw plantain and dip in to Turmeric water for half an hour
+1. First of all, peel the skin off the raw plantains and soak them in turmeric water for half an hour.

-9. Add the masala powder and mix well.
+8. Add the ground spice powder to the syrup and mix well.

-11. Finally, Sprinkle a teaspoon of rice powder over it and mix well.
+10. Finally, sprinkle a teaspoon of rice powder over the coated chips and mix well to prevent them from sticking together.

 Did you make this recipe?